jemisgoti/simple_ripple_animation/README.md

-#Simple Ripple Animation
+## Simple Ripple Animation

 Simple and customizable ripple animation for flutter app!
+Check out our preview gifs for a view of what simple ripple animation can do.

 ## Installation